Herman's Head: Other

 During the November 17, 1991, broadcast of Herman's Head ("Near-Death Wish"), the very first commercial advertisement for condoms aired in the United States.

 During the 2012 United States presidential election, former Herman's Head actors Molly Hagan, Ken Hudson Campbell and Peter Mackenzie reunited to make a video parody for the comedy site Funny or Die, titled "Herman Cain's Head"; it referenced then-presidential candidate Herman Cain.

-Herman's Head is referenced in series 1, episode 6 of the Hulu series Only Murders in the Building when one character compares herself to Herman, saying that she used to imagine people being inside her head like Herman had.
+In 2021, the "To Protect and Serve" episode of Only Murders in the Building opens with a character watching Herman's Head and describing the show's personal importance as she was growing up.
+The episode's ending bookends this as she muses over whether Herman's Head "ended with him finally getting the girl," suspecting he would have continued without "those advisors in his head anymore" because he would not need them once he was no longer alone.